johnstile/job_controller/README.md

 Launch VS Code:
 1. Install extension: settings sync
  -> I setup a private gist, and configured plugin to use it.
- -> This should install all the python, pylint, react, eslint settings --> The gist is named "cloudSettings"
+ -> This should install all the Extensions (python, pylint, react, eslint) --> The gist is named "cloudSettings"
  ---> TODO: Test simulated sharing with a Team Mate, and stor in this repo
  ---> Access settings: <ctrl>-<shift>-p, type: sync settings

-2. File -> Open Directory -> <top of working copy directory> Open src/web/myapp.py (this activates the pytohn plugin) Bottom blue bar shuld show the isolated python interpreter
+2. File -> Open Directory -> <top of working copy directory> Open src/web/myapp.py (this activates the python plugin) Bottom blue bar should show the isolated python interpreter

-3. During Initial projct setup, I created a run config (.vscode/launch.json) Steps followed:
+3. During Initial project setup, I created a run config (.vscode/launch.json) Steps followed:
     Click Bug tab on the left
     Run-> Open Configurations -> Flask -> Enter path to flask app: src/web/myapp.py